JonanaBanana/VINS-Multi-ROS2/README.md

 # VINS-Multi - Easy ROS2 Setup (With additional configs for custom VOXL2 Starling2 Max)

-This fork has modified the VINS-Multi multi-ver branch to be a ros2 only installation with very simple installation.
+This fork has modified the VINS-Multi multi-ver branch to be a ros2 only installation with very simple installation steps.

-The installation consists of 2 steps.
+## Installation

 1. Install vins_core by running the setup_script.sh, or by performing the steps in the shell script yourself one by one.